function61/holepunch-client/README.md

 This is a standalone binary for creating a semi-persistent SSH reverse tunnel.

-Failed connections are automatically retried (TODO: exponential backoff) and includes a helper to add this service to system startup (Systemd).
+Failed connections are automatically retried and includes a helper to add this service to system startup (Systemd).

 Usage